kuusminustwo/pankan-info/PRIVACY_POLICY.md

 *   Run and improve PanKan (make it work, add features, fix problems).
 *   Manage your account and learning progress.
-*   Personalize your learning experience (especially with SRS).
 *   Process your subscription payments (through Apple/RevenueCat).
 *   Communicate with you (like for support or important updates).
 *   Understand how our app is used so we can make it better.